Policy Groups – Terms of Reference 2017/18

 • Develop potential future Board members.

-In carrying out its responsibilities, the ISA Policy Groups shall adopt the following Operating Procedures:
+In carrying out its responsibilities, the Irish Sailing Policy Groups shall adopt the following Operating Procedures:

-- A member of the ISA Board will be appointed to act as chair and/or a representative for each of the ISA Policy Groups, and the Board will approve its membership.
+- A member of the Irish Sailing Board will be appointed to act as chair and/or a representative for each of the Irish Sailing Policy Groups, and the Board will approve its membership.

 - The Chairperson may serve in such a capacity until he/she either agrees with the Board to step down, or their term on the Board comes to an end as appropriate.